dragonstone v0.1.1-PreAlpha

 ./bin/dragonstone.exe run examples/hello_world.ds

-Build and Run Files via Compiler (Coming Soon).
+Build and Run Files via the Compiler with a target.

 crystal spec